 shelves full of plastic and other materials in our distribution se

-The Clear Plastics – Acrylic, Polycarbonate, and PETG
+Acrylic, Polycarbonate, and PETG – Machining and Fabrication

-Erie Industrial Plastics consistently stocks acrylic, polycarbonate, and PETG in a variety of thicknesses and colors.
+Erie Industrial Plastics consistently stocks and provides machining and fabrication for acrylic, polycarbonate, and PETG in a variety of thicknesses and colors.
 Our experienced staff can help you select which material is best for your application and offer insight on edge finishing, mechanical or adhesive fastening systems, hardware, and even cleaning products.

 Acrylic sheet is offered in wide variety of colors, surface finishes, thicknesses, and sheet sizes.
 It also can be purchased in rod and tube form for special projects.
 The surface of acrylic is relatively hard and resists scratching under moderate conditions.
 It can be bent, laser-cut, engraved, polished, and glued with great ease and optimum aesthetic value.